bytex-solutions/snamp/docs/connectors/jmx-connector.md

 The host and port can be omitted.
 The port cannot be supplied without a host.

-The url-path, if any, begins with a slash (/) or a semicolon (;) and continues to the end of the address.
-It can contain attributes using the semicolon syntax specified in RFC 2609.
+The url-path, if any, begins with a slash `/` or a semicolon `;` and continues to the end of the address.
+It can contain attributes using the semicolon syntax specified in _RFC 2609_.
 Those attributes are not parsed by this class and incorrect attribute syntax is not detected.

 Although it is legal according to _RFC 2609_ to have an url-path that begins with a semicolon, not all implementations of SLP allow it, so it is recommended to avoid that syntax.